The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 Internally, there were big hopes at the beginning.
 Some people genuinely wondered if we could cut the total cost of a home in half.

-Alan set a different target: a 20 percent reduction compared to a comparable customized GO Logic home.
+Alan set a different target: a 20 percent reduction based off the comparable customized GO home.

-A simpler form, fewer panel types, tighter finish and option sets- reducing front end design and engineering costs.
+A simpler form, fewer panel types, tighter finish + option choices

-Panels optimized for manufacturing can be made faster and at a lower cost.
+Panels optimized for manufacturing would be built faster and cost less

 Designing for Panelization From the First Sketch

-Many of our existing designs were adapted into panels after the fact.
-The Logic Home is different.
+Many of our existing designs were adapted to panelization after the fact.
+The LOGIC Home is different.
 It was conceived from day one as a panelized object.

 Two long side walls at the maximum length we can build in our shop, about 26 feet, and